 - Preheat the oven to 350 degrees F. Lightly grease (or line with parchment) one large baking sheet.

-- In the bowl of a stand mixer or using a hand mixer, beat the butter, sugar, salt, vanilla and almond extracts and baking powder until the mixture is creamy.
+- In the bowl of a stand mixer or using a hand mixer, beat the butter, sugar, salt, vanilla and almond extracts until creamy.

 - Mix almonds and cranberries into the dough.
 The dough will be sticky.

-- Turn the dough out onto the prepared baking sheet, dividing it into two equal parts.
-To make the dough easier to work with, place it in the refrigerator to chill for about 20 to 30 minutes.
-Then lightly dust your hands with flour and shape the dough into two logs about 10-inches long x 2-inches wide and 3/4-inch thick.
+- To make the dough easier to work with, place it in the refrigerator to chill for about 20 to 30 minutes.
+Then lightly dust your hands with flour and shape the dough into two logs about 8-inches long x 2-inches wide and 3/4-inch thick.
 Smooth the top and sides of the logs.
 A wet spatula works well for this.

-- Bake the logs for 25 minutes and remove from oven.
+- Bake the logs for 25 to 30 minutes and remove from oven.

 - Use a serrated knife to cut the logs crosswise into 1/2-inch to 3/4-inch slices.
 Or cut the biscotti on the diagonal for fewer, but longer biscuits.
 When you cut the slices, be sure to cut straight up and down, perpendicular to the pan.
 You don’t want the biscotti being thicker on the top or bottom, since this might cause them to topple over during their second bake.

 - Set the biscotti on edge (standing up) on the prepared baking sheet.
-Return the biscotti to the oven and cook them for an additional 20 to 25 minutes, until they feel dry and are turning golden.
+Return the biscotti to the oven and cook them for an additional 15 to 20 minutes, until they feel dry and are turning golden.
 They might still feel a little bit moist in the center, but the biscotti will continue to dry out as they cool.

 - Adapted from American Style Vanilla Biscotti recipe on https://www.kingarthurbaking.com/